Romaniacs event regulations

 If an agreeable Online result protest has been made and the resolution is not satisfactory to an Amateur competitor, then the competitor can on submission of a payment of 130 Euro accompanied with a signed 'Official Protest' request the "Federația Română de Motociclism" (FRM) Jury to assemble and ajudicate on the protest.

-FIM World championship Enduro licence holders who have registered to compete in the FIM Hard Enduro World Championship series (HEWC) series of events are competing for HEWC points during the Red Bull Romaniacs hard enduro, they must abide by the rules contained in:
+FIM World championship hard enduro licence holders who have registered to compete in the 2022 F.I.M Hard Enduro World Championship (HEWC) series of events and are competing for HEWC points during the Red Bull Romaniacs hard enduro, must abide by the rules contained in these regulations:

-- The FIM Hard Enduro World Championship Regulations (HEWC)
+- 2022 FIM Hard Enduro World Championship Regulations (HEWC)

-- The FIM Hard Enduro Technical Regulations (HEWC)
+- 2022 FIM Hard Enduro Technical Regulations (HEWC)

 Results protest for ''FIM Hard Enduro World Championship competitors'